1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Timeline: Days 5 to 15, 1 to 2 weeks

 The work that turns a habitable home into a marketable home.
+For the full prep checklist, including what to fix and what to skip, see getting your home ready to list.
 Common items:

-1. Declutter and pack 30 to 40 percent of personal items (you are moving anyway).
+1. Declutter and pack 30-40% of your personal items (you are moving anyway).

 2. Pressure-wash exterior, mow and edge, fresh mulch.

-3. Touch up paint where walls are scuffed or where holes need to be patched.
+3. Touch up paint on scuffed walls or where holes need patching.

 4. Replace burned-out bulbs, match color temperatures across fixtures.